zentaw/unraid_wakeup_backup/README.md

 # unraid_wakeup_backup

 ## What is this?
 I got inspired by Spaceinvader One backup solution in unraid.
-This is a script that runs that script/s, which is normaly powered off, by powering on server and when done safely powering off server. https://github.com/SpaceinvaderOne/Unraid_ZFS_Dataset_Snapshot_and_Replications
+This is a script that runs other script/s by powering on server and when done safely powering off server. https://github.com/SpaceinvaderOne/Unraid_ZFS_Dataset_Snapshot_and_Replications